 Altered Joint Mechanics

-Increased knee and hip movement are two likely contributors to the development of painful problems for runners.
-It’s been suggested that general weakness in the muscles of the hip and thigh can lead to excessive joint motion, but the effects of fatigue on muscle endurance (the ability of a muscle to repeatedly contract) can also be a contributing factor.
+Increased knee and hip motion are two likely contributors to the development of painful problems for runners.
+It’s been suggested that weakness in the muscles of the hip and thigh can lead to excessive joint motion, but the effects of fatigue on muscle endurance (the ability of a muscle to repeatedly contract) can also be a factor.

-Alteration of gait mechanics as the result of fatigue might help explain why some injuries are not painful at the start of a run, and only surface after a certain distance or time.
+Alteration of gait mechanics as the result of fatigue might help explain why some injuries are not painful at the start of a run but surface after a certain distance or time.
 Measuring a runner’s strength or evaluating their form prior to a run does not provide insight into what happens once the runner becomes tired.
-Assessing running form at the onset of fatigue may be needed to properly determine which runners are more at risk for injury.
+Assessing running form after fatigue has set it may be needed to determine which runners are more at risk for injury.

 Evaluating Risk Factors

-A runner might display great hip abduction strength and good control during a single-leg squat test, but 7 miles into a run their form starts to break down and they start displaying more hip adduction or ankle pronation.
+A runner might display good hip abduction strength and motor control during a single-leg squat test, but 7 miles into a run their form starts to break down and their hip adduction or ankle pronation increases.
 Stride rate is another variable that might change or become less consistent as a runner grows tired.
 A slower cadence (taking less steps per minute) can lead to overstriding and a resultant increase in forces traveling through the leg.

 Understanding and Measuring Fatigue